Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 PUA: You can apply for PUA assistance now.
 If you have filed and been denied for regular unemployment since off work due to COVID-19, you do not have to file a new claim.
 You will be notified of your potential PUA eligibility and any action needed on your part.
 You should continue to file your weekly certifications.

 PEUC: If you are already getting benefits, you do not need to do anything to get the expanded benefits.
-Benefits will continue auutomatically implementing the increases in the total number of benefit weeks from 26 to 39.
+Benefits will continue automatically add the 13 week extension.
+Keep an eye on the Mississippi Department of Employment Security for PEUC updates.

 Missouri Department of Labor and Industrial Relations’ (DOLIR) Division of Employment Security (DES) continues to process unemployment claims.
 All the DES staff are performing essential functions to support Missouri’s workers and employers in response to this public health crisis.
 Missouri has waived the waiting week.
 Weekly work search requirements are not required when there is a recall date within eight weeks of the temporary lay-off.
 These provisions apply to those quarantined individuals as well as those self quarantined and those told to stay home, but not offered telework.
 Missouri provides a helpful guide to what workers need to know about UI benefits.